rennelou/optical-waveguide/README.md

 maturin develop
 ```

-## ☕ Run a python example
+## ☕ Running a python example

-On `examples` folder has some examples of use, to run one of them follow up:
+On `examples` folder has some examples of using, to run one of them follow up:

 ```
 python examples/bidimensional.py